asyncapi/parser-js/README.md

 ### Custom message parsers

 AsyncAPI doesn't enforce one schema format for messages.
-You can have payload of your messages described with OpenAPI or Avro.
-This parser by default parses only AsyncAPI schema format.
+You can have payload of your messages described with OpenAPI, Avro, etc. This parser by default parses only AsyncAPI schema format.
 You can extend it by creating a custom parser and registering it withing the parser:

 1. Create custom parser module that exports two functions:
     ```js
     module.exports = {
       parse: ({ message, defaultSchemaFormat }) => { //custom parsing logic},
       getMimeTypes: () => [
-        '//mime types that will be used in the AsyncAPI document to specify mime type of given message',
+        '//mime types that will be used as the `schemaFormat` property of the message to specify its mime type',
         'application/vnd.custom.type;version=1.0.0',
         'application/vnd.custom.type+json;version=1.0.0',
       ]
     }
     ```
-2. Before parsing AsyncAPI document with a parser, register additional custom schema parser:
+2. Before parsing an AsyncAPI document with a parser, register the additional custom schema parser:
     ```
     const myCustomParser = require('mycustomParser');